linode/terraform-provider-linode/website/docs/r/instance_config.html.markdown

 ### interface

-The following attributes are available on interface:
+The following arguments are available in an interface:

 * `purpose` - (Required) The type of interface. (`public`, `vlan`)

-* `ipam_address` - (Optional) This Network Interface’s private IP address in Classless Inter-Domain Routing (CIDR) notation. (e.g. `10.0.0.1/24`)
+* `ipam_address` - (Optional) This Network Interface’s private IP address in Classless Inter-Domain Routing (CIDR) notation. (e.g. `10.0.0.1/24`) This field is only allowed for interfaces with the `vlan` purpose.

 * `label` - (Optional) The name of the VLAN to join.
-This field is only allowed for interfaces with the `vlan` purpose.
+This field is only allowed and required for interfaces with the `vlan` purpose.

+* `subnet_id` - (Optional) The name of the VLAN to join.
+This field is only allowed and required for interfaces with the `vpc` purpose.

+* `primary` - (Optional) Whether the interface is the primary interface that should have the default route for this Linode.

+* [`ipv4`](#ipv4) - (Optional) The IPv4 configuration of the VPC interface.
+This field is currently only allowed for interfaces with the `vpc` purpose.

+The following computed attribute is available in a VPC interface:

+* `vpc_id` - (Optional) The ID of VPC of the subnet which the VPC interface is connected to.

+#### ipv4

+The following arguments are available in an `ipv4` configuration block of an `interface` block:

+* `vpc` - (Optional) The IP from the VPC subnet to use for this interface.
+A random address will be assigned if this is not specified in a VPC interface.

+* `nat_1_1` - (Optional) The public IP that will be used for the one-to-one NAT purpose.
+If this is `any`, the public IPv4 address assigned to this Linode is used on this interface and will be 1:1 natted with the vpc ipv4 address.

 ## Import